stevej/scala-build/README.txt

     class to execute for unit tests -- required, in order to run tests
 - e:stresstestclass
     class to execute for stress tests (optional)
+- e:checktestclass
+    class to execute for scalacheck tests (optional)
 - e:jarclassname
     creates an executable jar with this as the main class name